ggrangz/ggrangz.github.io/_projects/3D-Foam-Structures/index.md

 ---

-## Results from the Broader Study

-> The numerical results below describe findings from the broader published research study and should not be interpreted as results produced independently by me.

 ### Improved Energy Absorption

-The study reported substantial increases in energy absorption after introducing deterministic elastomeric reinforcement.

 - A reinforcement volume fraction of approximately **1.26%** increased energy absorption by approximately **91%** relative to neat foam in one tested configuration.
 - Configurations containing approximately **5% reinforcement** achieved nearly **three times** the energy absorption and plateau stress of the unreinforced foam.